Historic Cabarrus Association, Inc. is dedicated to ensuring the preservation,

-Historic Cabarrus Association, Inc. is a 501(c)(3) nonprofit organization formed in 1973 by local citizens who were passionate about the preservation and restoration of the Historic Cabarrus County Courthouse (left).
-The original Board of Directors, along with the originators of the Old Courthouse Theatre, was responsible for saving this wonderful historic treasure from demolition.
+Historic Cabarrus Association, Inc. is a 501(c)(3) nonprofit organization formed in 1973 by local citizens who were passionate about the preservation and restoration of the Historic 1876 Cabarrus County Courthouse (above).
+The original Board of Directors, along with the originators of the Old Courthouse Theatre, were responsible for saving this wonderful historic treasure from demolition.

 The Concord Museum, originally known as Memorial Hall, was founded in 1939 when the Concord City Aldermen requested that the Coltrane-Harris Chapter of the United Daughters of the Confederacy create a home for artifacts, documents, and books of historical significance to the community.

 On June 26, 2007, Historic Cabarrus, Inc. and The Concord Museum merged, becoming Historic Cabarrus Association, Inc. We have begun a mission to find a permanent home to showcase historical collections, memorabilia, and a library of antique books, photographs, documents, and oral histories from all of Cabarrus County.

 Since the merger, The Concord Museum, now known as the Cabarrus Museum of History, has expanded its hours from two to four days a week, has introduced rotating special exhibits with guest speakers, and has opened a sister museum, The Cabarrus County Veterans Museum.
-In 2017 the Concord Museum merged with the Cabarrus County Genealogy Society and expanded its programming to include the distribution of the award winning Cabarrus Golden Nugget journal.
+In 2017, the Cabarrus Genealogy Society merged with Historic Cabarrus Association, Inc., expanding our programming and publishing the the award-winning Cabarrus Golden Nugget journal.

-Historic Cabarrus Association, Inc. has also embarked on a mission of community outreach, introducing events such as the Downtown Concord Historic Walking Tour in partnership with the Cabarrus County Public Library, our upcoming Hops&History lecture series, and hands-on history activities at the Cabarrus Museum of History.
+Historic Cabarrus Association, Inc. actively participates in county-wide preservation efforts and has embarked on a mission of community outreach, introducing events such as the Downtown Concord Historic Walking Tour in partnership with the Cabarrus County Public Library, our upcoming Hops&History lecture series, and hands-on history activities at the Cabarrus Museum of History.
 We also collect oral histories of our county’s veterans and honored citizens, and we co-create special activities with community partners including the Cabarrus County Public Library, Leadership Cabarrus, Old Courthouse Theatre, Residents of Historic Concord, and area veterans.